stolostron/library-go/docs/applier.md

 		return nil, nil, err
 	}
 ```
 The results contains a `[][]byte`.
-The yamls are sorted based on the Kind, Namespace and Name of the resource.
-All yamls come from the `resources/klusterlet` (non-recursive) using the provided values.
+The yaml files are sorted based on the Kind, Namespace and Name of the resource.
+All yaml files come from the `resources/klusterlet` (non-recursive) using the provided values.

 ### Example 5: Create or update all resources defined in a directory